All Episodes Plain Text

 The Democrats have always had this approach.

-And Biden did deliver us from the pandemic and all of the, you know, that hasn't been looked at or talked about at all in the media, the devastating effects of that pandemic and how long it took us to move forward, you know,
+And Biden did deliver us from the pandemic and all of the, you know, that hasn't been looked at or talked about at all in the media, the devastating effects of that pandemic and how long it took us to move forward, you know, just the supply chain issues.

-And so on the other side, They just figure out ways to manipulate the media and manipulate their message.
+And so on the other side, they just figure out ways to manipulate the media and manipulate their message.

-And the fact that they were able to convince so many people and brainwash so many people and that the Democrats didn't do something about that, that's the elephant in the room.
+And the fact that they were able to convince so many people and brainwash so many people and that the Democrats didn't do something about that, that's the elephant in the room because people really believe that we've had a bad economy for four years.

 And if you look at the facts, it's been one of the best economies we've ever had.

-And they're going to go in there, they're going to change the message.
+And they're going to go in there.

 And that's what they always do.